Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: Online Appendix

-Starting with an arbitrary deterministic mechanism $(q,t)$, we constructed $(q^{s'},t^{s'})$, a symmetric deterministic mechanism, which yields expected revenue at least as much as $(q,t)$.
-Hence, there exists an optimal deterministic mechanism that is symmetric. $\blacksquare$
+{\sc Proof of Proposition~\ref{prop:sym2}:} Suppose $(q,t)$ is an asymmetric, IC, and IR mechanism in model $\mathcal{M}^{\tinyh}$.
+From $(q,t)$ we construct another IC and IR mechanism $(q^*,t^*)$ which is symmetric and has the same expected revenue as $(q,t)$.
+Consequently, there exists an optimal mechanism which is symmetric.